brwali/proj1/proj1/README.md

  Do you accept contributions (e.g. bug fixes, enhancements, documentation updates, tutorials) from people who are not part of your project?|yes
  Do you have a contributions policy?|yes
- Is your contributions' policy publicly available?|yes Do contributors keep the copyright/IP of their contributions?|?
- Does your website and documentation clearly state the copyright owners of your software and documentation?|yes Does each of your source code files include a copyright statement?|no Does your website and documentation clearly state the licence of your software?|yes
+ Is your contributions' policy publicly available?|yes Do contributors keep the copyright/IP of their contributions?|no Does your website and documentation clearly state the copyright owners of your software and documentation?|yes Does each of your source code files include a copyright statement?|no Does your website and documentation clearly state the licence of your software?|yes